Malcolm Webster (murderer): Felicity Drumm

 Webster married oncology nurse Felicity Drumm in New Zealand in 1997, and she gave birth to a son.
 In 1999, he was accused of attempting to kill Drumm to fraudulently obtain £750,000 from nine insurance policies.

 At the trial, Webster's estranged wife stated that on their honeymoon she had slept for 36 hours, after consuming a drink that her husband had given her, and on another occasion she had slept for 18 hours.
 She also experienced double vision, and a blood test showed abnormalities with her liver.

-During their marriage, he caused three house fires, including one at her parents' house, perhaps in order to persuade Drumm to buy life insurance.
+During their marriage, he caused three house fires, including one at her parents' house.
+After one of the fires Drumm was unable to find her identification, but later saw her driving licence on Webster's desk.
 In September 1997, he set fire to the living room furniture at their cottage in Lyne of Skene.
 In January 1999, he started a fire at a property they were intending to buy in Bayswater, Auckland.
 A month later, he set fire to an armchair in Drumm's parents' home in Takapuna.
 He also claimed he had had a heart attack and cancer.

 Webster made excuses about his own financial situation and why his money had not yet been transferred from Scotland to New Zealand to pay for the home in Auckland.
 The final deadline to make the payment was 12 February 1999.
 That day they drove together to the bank when Webster, who was driving, claimed there was something wrong with the steering wheel on the car.
 The car swerved across two lanes of traffic and back, but when Drumm grabbed the steering wheel, she found it worked.
 The car ended up in a ditch.

-According to Drumm's testimony, Webster immediately got out of the car and went to the boot, but repeatedly screamed at her to stay in the car when she got out.
-She refused, and phoned her lawyer to drive her to the bank.
+According to Drumm's testimony, Webster immediately got out of the car and went to the boot, but repeatedly screamed at her to stay in the car.
+She refused and phoned her lawyer to drive her to the bank.
 Webster then feigned a heart attack.
 While he was at the hospital, Drumm learned he had cleaned out NZD$140,000 of her money from a joint bank account.

-It was discovered that she had been sedated.
 Webster failed to appear in court on various charges, and four warrants were issued for his arrest.
 A New Zealand police officer later confirmed:"He failed to appear at court and full warrants were issued.
 They are still alive.
 Two of them are for arson, the third is for selling, giving, supplying or administering a drug and the fourth is for disabling or stupefying his victim, his then wife.
 The arson charges relate to a fire at the home of his then wife's parents."

 When Drumm confronted Webster about his plans to kill her, he informed her that she would "have died happy".
 Drumm later described her husband as a psychopath.

 Drumm was interviewed about her relationship with Webster in 2014.